Self-perfection is natural to the human being if only because he can never be satisfied with himself as long as he is honest with himself.

 — After Gogol

 A thinker experiences a sorrow that is, perhaps, even capable of damaging his morality, and of which a superficial person is unaware, right when he contemplates the sufferings that so much oppress the human race.
 With no seeming hope of anything better, he grows dissatisfied with the Providence that rules the world.
-But it is of the utmost importance that we not blame Providence (even if it has assigned to us such a difficult path in our earthly life): in part so that we do not lose courage amid the burdens of life, in part so that we do not lose sight of our own faults by dumping the blame on Providence—the faults that may even be the sole cause for our misfortunes.
+But it is of the utmost importance that we do not blame Providence (even if it has assigned to us such a difficult path in our earthly life): in part so that we do not lose courage amid the burdens of life, in part so that we do not lose sight of our own faults by dumping the blame on Providence—faults that may even be the sole cause for our misfortunes.

 — Kant

-You can and should work on ridding yourself of egotism the same way you work on breaking bad habits.
+You can and must work on ridding yourself of egotism the same way you work on breaking bad habits.
 Whenever you feel a desire to increase your pleasure, to show off, to make others love you—stop.
 If you do not feel like doing anything for others, then do not do anything, but only do not do anything for yourself other than what is absolutely necessary.

 The first rule for attaining virtue is to think only about your own self-perfection and to not act in public for the sake of people’s praise.